-Glossary of Terms
+Glossary

-Glossary of terms
+Glossary

-Term (Abbreviation) Description Carbon Baseline A greenhouse gas or carbon emissions baseline is the estimate of the emissions over a set period that can be used to measure progress.
+Term (Abbreviation) Description Carbon baseline A greenhouse gas or carbon emissions baseline is the estimate of the emissions over a set period that can be used to measure progress.
 Any year can be used, the more data that is available and the earlier the baseline, the better.
-District Heating It is where heating for several buildings in a local area is provided from an external plant room (energy centres).
+District heating It is where heating for several buildings in a local area is provided from an external plant room (energy centres).
 The heating is typically transmitted to each building via a network of highly insulated underground hot water or steam pipes.
 It is also known as heat networks.
 The heat is often obtained from a cogeneration plant burning fossil fuels or biomass, heat-only generation, geothermal heating, heat pumps and central solar heating are also used, as well as heat from waste energy plant and heat waste from nuclear power electricity generation.
 The energy centre gives flexibility to change the heat generation technology as future innovation allows.
 Distribution Network Operator (DNO) Electricity grid operator, there are fourteen across the UK.
-Direct Carbon It means carbon emissions that are emitted either directly within an organisation's site boundary from combustion of fossil fuel, or where district heat networks are used are emitted from combustion of fossil fuel in a district heating plant room.
+Direct carbon Carbon emissions that are emitted either directly within an organisation's site boundary from combustion of fossil fuel, or where district heat networks are used, carbon emissions which are emitted from combustion of fossil fuel in a district heating plant room.
 For most public sector organisations this will primarily be fossil fuels (gas, oil and coal) which are combusted on site.
 (Previously referred as non-traded carbon.)
-Indirect Carbon It means carbon emissions from power generated off site by another organisation.
-For the vast majority of public sector organisations this will primarily be carbon emissions arising from grid electricity use.
-(Previously referred as traded carbon.)
+Electrical loading The electrical power required by an appliance to operate.